fourstepper/robinopletal.com/src/lib/posts/free-software-licenses-thought.md

 I've also heavily preferred licensing my own projects under one of the above licenses.

-In my mind back then, in an ideal world, all software would be licensed under a copyleft license and market competitors would have to win out customers on different terms than proprietary technology.
-And don't get me wrong... a part of me _still feels like this would be incredible_ for users of software in general.
+In my mind back then, all software in an ideal world would be licensed under a copyleft license and market competitors would have to win out customers on different terms than on proprietary technology.
+And don't get me wrong... a part of me _still kinda feels like this would be incredible_ for users of software in general.

 The problem is that we don't live in an ideal world: